paulfoley/Udacity_Nanodegree-Machine_Learning/Learning_Curves/README.md

 ## Project Overview

-In this proejct we'll use the provided `data.csv` dataset to plot the [Learning Curves](http://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html) of 3 different [scikit-learn](https://anaconda.org/anaconda/scikit-learn) estimators ([Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), [Gradient Boosting Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), and [Support Vector Classifier](http://scikit-learn.org/stable/modules/svm.html)).
+In this proejct we'll use the provided `data.csv` dataset to plot the [Learning Curves](http://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html) of three different [scikit-learn](https://anaconda.org/anaconda/scikit-learn) estimators ([Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), [Gradient Boosting Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), and [Support Vector Classifier](http://scikit-learn.org/stable/modules/svm.html)).

-The goal is to see which estimator best predicts the data not only for the training data but also for the testing data.
+The goal is to see which estimator best predicts the data not only for the training data, but also for the testing data.

 ### Project Steps